 14 best new feel-good books for uplifting reading in 2023

 Sometimes all I want to read is a feel-good book.
-No drama, no complicated plots, just pure and uplifting joy.
+No sad endings, no overly complicated plots, just pure and uplifting joy.

-The books in this list are some of the best new feel-good books for 2023, offering the perfect next best beach read, vacation book, or rejuvenating escape route from day-to-day life.
+The books in this list are some of the best new feel-good books for 2023, offering excellent choices for your next best beach read, vacation book, or rejuvenating escape route from day-to-day life.

 Scroll through the list, choose your next feel-good book, and feel better on the other side…